DevExpress/devextreme-demos/JSDemos/Demos/Charts/Doughnut/description.md

 You need to bind the series to data.
 Set the [argumentField](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#argumentField) and [valueField](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#valueField) properties to data fields that contain arguments and values for your series.
 You can specify these properties in an object in the [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/) array or include it in the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/commonSeriesSettings/) object.
 In the latter case, your setting applies to all chart series.

 Series points can have labels that display point values.
 Use the [label](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/) object to configure them.
 Enable the [label.visible](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/#visible) property to show the labels.
-If want to format values that labels display, specify the [label.format](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/#format) property.
+If you want to format values that labels display, specify the [label.format](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/#format) property.
 You can also connect labels with their series points.
 To do this, enable the [label.connector.visible](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/label/connector/) property.
 As with the **argumentField** and **valueField** properties, you can specify label settings for an individual series (in the **series** array) or for all series (in the **commonSeriesSettings** object).

 ## Enable Tooltips

 When you hover the mouse pointer over a series point or its label, you can see a tooltip with information about the series point.

 To configure a tooltip, you need to specify its properties in the [tooltip](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/) object.
-For example, to enable the tooltips, assign *true* to the [enabled](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#enabled) property of this object.
+For example, to enable tooltips, assign *true* to the [enabled](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#enabled) property of this object.

 A tooltip displays information stored in the point value.
 If you want to customize a specific tooltip, assign a function to the [tooltip.customizeTooltip](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#customizeTooltip) property.

-You can also specify a format of the tooltip values to be displayed.
+You can also specify the format of the tooltip values to be displayed.
 To do this, assign the format you need to the [tooltip.format](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/tooltip/#format) property.

 ## Export Chart to Image